Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework#

 • gvainference generates GstGVATensorMeta.

 In this example we will use gvadetect to infer on the full frame and output region of interests. batch-size was also added for consistency with what was removed above (the default value is 1 so it is not needed).
-We replaced config-file-path property with model and model-proc properties.
-See the section above about “Preparing your model” for converting the model to IR format and creating a model-proc file.
+We replaced config-file-path property with model and model-proc properties as described in “Configuring Model for Intel® DL Streamer” above.

 filesrc location=input_file.mp4 ! decodebin ! \